Botulinum toxin: a treatment for squint

 Are there any risks to having the treatment?

-This procedure involves a needle being inserted near to your eye, so there is a very small risk of perforating the eye with the needle (estimated at one in 650 injections, at most) which could lead to a retinal detachment.
-If this happens you will need further treatment.
+This procedure involves a needle being inserted near the eye.
+Because of this, there is a very small risk that the needle will perforate the eye.
+This happens during 1 in 650 injections at most.
+If this happens, it can lead to a retinal detachment, and you will need further treatment.
+[1]

 Will I have to wear a patch after my injection?